intel/optimized-cloud-recipes/scripts/amx/README.md

 © Copyright 2025, Intel Corporation

 ## Overview
-This Python script detects the presence of Intel AMX features on your CPU as well as OS by using the cpuid instruction to query processor capabilities.
+This Python script detects the presence of Intel AMX features on your CPU as well as OS by using the cpuid instruction to query processor capabilities on Linux and Windows.

-AMX (Advanced Matrix Extensions) is a set of instructions introduced in Intel's 4th Generation Xeon Scalable processors (codenamed "Sapphire Rapids") that significantly accelerates AI workloads, deep learning, and matrix multiplication operations.
+AMX (Advanced Matrix Extensions) is a set of instructions introduced in Intel's 4th Generation Xeon Scalable processors ("Sapphire Rapids") that significantly accelerates AI workloads, deep learning, and matrix multiplication operations.

 The CPUID instruction is a processor supplementary instruction allowing software to discover details of the processor.
 By examining the CPUID output and checking the relevant bits, you can determine if the CPU supports certain instruction sets or features.
 The cpuid -1 command queries the CPU's feature set.
 When AMX is enabled, it should show a specific bit set in the ECX register.
 It checks for three specific AMX features: